citp/privacy-policy-historical/p/pe/pee/peerindex.net.md

-> *The following text is extracted and transformed from the peerindex.net privacy policy that was archived on 2010-08-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100820100529id_/http%3A//www.peerindex.net/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the peerindex.net privacy policy that was archived on 2011-08-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110811074022id_/http%3A//www.peerindex.net/help/privacy) for the most accurate reproduction.*

-# PeerIndex
+# Privacy - PeerIndex

 ## Privacy